Self-organization: Transportation

 The self-organizing behavior of drivers in traffic flow determines almost all the spatiotemporal behavior of traffic, such as traffic breakdown at a highway bottleneck, highway capacity, and the emergence of moving traffic jams.
 These self-organizing effects are explained by Boris Kerner's three-phase traffic theory.

 Linguistics

-Order appears spontaneously in the evolution of language as individual and population behaviour interacts with biological evolution.
+Order appears spontaneously in the evolution of language as individual and population behavior interacts with biological evolution.

 Research

 Self-organized funding allocation (SOFA) is a method of distributing funding for scientific research.
 In this system, each researcher is allocated an equal amount of funding, and is required to anonymously allocate a fraction of their funds to the research of others.
 Proponents of SOFA argue that it would result in similar distribution of funding as the present grant system, but with less overhead.
 In 2016, a test pilot of SOFA began in the Netherlands.

 Criticism

 Heinz Pagels, in a 1985 review of Ilya Prigogine and Isabelle Stengers's book Order Out of Chaos in Physics Today, appeals to authority:

 Of course, Blumenfeld does not answer the further question of how those program-like structures emerge in the first place.
 His explanation leads directly to infinite regress.

 In theology, Thomas Aquinas (1225–1274) in his Summa Theologica assumes a teleological created universe in rejecting the idea that something can be a self-sufficient cause of its own organization: